MCoelho222/super-orgcontact/README.md

 # Super OrgContact

 This project was a test for my first job as a Fullstack Developer.
 It uses the Google People API to get the user's contacts.
 These e-mails are returned to the frontend, which renders inside a list and displays a pie chart.
-It also send them to MongoDB.
-Yes, I got it!
+It also sends them to MongoDB.
+I got it!

 ## Description